 The derogatory slur of this comes from assuming every element of the person falls into this definition.
 Terms like unworldly, unwise, or not using judgement…

-But how come we are not both?
-How come when I see people who can and do review things without judgement, and are wise?
-Why do we see that people seek to be more innocent and open, meditating to get there.
-Working on self refinement to become more unaffected, but we are unwilling to see that this lives inside us?
-Naivety was buried, it was shamed into hiding.
 As we become older and the experience of work has begun to destroy or joy and zeal for it.
 Naively trying something completely new to us can become a tool in our business box, to tackle, conquer and take on the things that may have seen impossible from our experienced self.
 The version of overwhelm we feel and fight to overcome can be dissolved with a pivot into the unknown.